Takakiriy/typrm/README.md

 For `keywordRegularExpressionIndex`, specify the number in parentheses that corresponds to the keyword part.

+For `csvOptionRegularExpressionIndex`, specify the number in parentheses where the CSV option `:csv` is specified.
+If the CSV option is specified, the parameter on the right side of `#` will be interpreted as the list of keywords in CSV format.
+Also, the first keyword will be searched and the second keyword will be searched after the first found line.
+You can specify three or more keywords.

+    $ typrm s \#ref: '${projects}/project1/src/app.ts:csv#first, second'

+`targetMatchIdRegularExpressionIndex` will be deprecated.
 For `targetMatchIdRegularExpressionIndex`, specify the number in parentheses that corresponds to the part that specifies ID of matches in the search.
-If id=2, the line number is the number to the second matching line.
+If `:id=2`, the line number is the number to the second matching line.

     $ typrm s \#ref: '${projects}/project1/src/app.ts:id=2#function'